Kids rule at the Hands-on-Nature Anarchy Zone

 We all know that children need fun opportunities to get outside and connect with nature in hands-on and bodies-on ways using all their senses, but did you know that children who play outside are more likely to become adults who care about the environment?
 ICG’s mission is to cultivate environmental stewardship, and we believe the best way to do that is getting kids outside, having fun in the natural world.

-The Hands-on-Nature Anarchy Zone, a partnership with US Fish and Wildlife Service, invites visitors to take it to the next level and dig for worms, play with water sand and clay, build forts out of straw bales and stumps, climb trees, and more — and in the process get muddy, wet, and dirty while exploring their connection to nature.
+The Hands-on-Nature Anarchy Zone, a partnership with US Fish and Wildlife Service, invites visitors to take it to the next level and dig for worms, play with water, sand, and clay, build forts out of straw bales and stumps, climb trees, and more — and in the process get muddy, wet, and dirty while exploring their connection to nature.

+Made possible by US Fish & Wildlife Service and Park Foundation.
 International Mud Day and the Festival of Fire & Ice funded with grants by the Tompkins County Tourism Program.